ramanamuttana/SpringBootExamples/BasicSpringSetupExample/readme.md

-1. Basic Spring boot with gradle Project
+1. Basic Spring boot with gradle